- Initial Consultation

 - Parent or adult sibling consultation and counseling

-New patients can be seen for an initial consultation appointment with the program director, Dr. Brodkin.
+New patients are typically seen for an initial consultation appointment with the program director, Dr. Brodkin.
 This consultation will address the patient’s and family’s questions and provide recommendations about diagnosis, assessment, treatment, and/or day-to-day functioning.
-This in depth consultation typically lasts approximately 2 hours, and consists of a meeting of Dr. Brodkin with the patient, and, when indicated, with the family as well; a review of previous records; a detailed review of prior treatments and responses to the treatments; and administration of assessment questionnaires.
+This in depth consultation typically lasts approximately 2 hours, and consists of a meeting of Dr. Brodkin with the patient, and, when indicated, with the family as well; a review of previous diagnostic or treatment reports; a detailed review of prior treatments and responses to the treatments; and administration of assessment questionnaires.
 Depending upon the patient and the situation, this initial consultation can focus on addressing one or more of a variety of questions, such as these:

 - Is autism spectrum disorder or social communication disorder the right diagnosis?
 If so, how could this diagnosis explain challenges I’ve faced in interacting and communicating with others?